 For many people, pets are a vital part of the family, and the special bond shared with them is as close as the ones shared with human relatives.
 Therefore, it is becoming increasingly common to include pets on family vacations.
 When taking a trip that includes four-legged friends, careful planning of each step of the journey is the key to ensuring safety and fun for everyone.

 Thinking about taking your pets on vacation?
 The main considerations that you must address include how to keep your pets comfortable on the journey, where to stay, and which pet-friendly activities to seek out on your trip.
+If you need some more help or tips then visit milumimi.com to get great advice ranging from which dog crates you can use to how to pick them up properly!

 Whether you will be arriving at your destination by car or plane, transporting pets requires special planning.
 If you will be flying, the first step is to research your preferred airline’s pet policy.
 If your pets are small and will be permitted to travel under the seat in front of you, be sure to bring a well-ventilated, airline-approved carrier that is large enough to comfortably stow your furry friend.
 If you have larger pets, consider first checking with your veterinarian to ensure that their health and demeanor are compatible with a flight alone in the cargo hold.
 Plan to transport them in sturdy crates that are approved by the International Air Transport Association (IATA), have secure latches, and are clearly labeled “Live Animal,” along with your name and contact information.